-Online reputation management (ORM) is about monitoring and improving how your business is viewed online.
-It means looking and analyzing what a potential customer, reporter, or partner will discover about your brand, your people, or your product/service when they perform a Google search.
+Online reputation management (ORM) is about monitoring and improving your business’s online reputation.
+It means looking and analyzing what a potential customer, reporter, or partner will discover about your brand, people, or product/service when they perform a Google search.
 Before they ever land on your website or pick up the phone to call you — what will they find when they look for you?
 And will they like it?

 Said simpler: Is your online presence working for or against you?

 This is the idea behind online reputation management.